reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 `page <https://docutils.sourceforge.io/docs/ref/rst/directives.html#list-table>`_
 which has information on list tables.

-Converting tables into Sphinx format list
+Converting Tables Into Sphinx Format List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If a table has already been created outside of Sphinx, copy the table into google sheets.
 Copy the first row